cjratcliff/ml-compiled/docs/statistics.rst

 Point estimate
 ----------------
-An estimate for a parameter.
+An estimate for a parameter, such as the mean of a population for example.
+It describes the belief about this quantity with a single number, in contrast with a distribution which could be used to describe the belief for the parameter with multiple numbers.

 Skewness
 ----------